arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

   * `server.endpoint`: what IP address and port to bind to,
   * `log` parameters: if and where to log
   * `database.directory`: path the database files are stored in
-  * `javascript.action-directory` and `javascript.modules-path`: where to
-    look for Javascript files

   If the configuration reveals something is not configured right, the config file should be adjusted and the server be restarted.